-Date of Publication: This is fairly self-explanatory; however, in the second example above you see the letter “A” after the date.
-This is to indicate that there are two books (or sets of books) that fall under the same call number, so we needed to differentiate between them.
+Date of Publication: This is the date printed in the item.
+However, in the second example above you see the letter “A” after the date.
+This is to indicate that there are two books (or sets of books) that fall under the same call number and year.
+The letter after the years is used to differentiate between them.
 For example, if a publisher releases three sets of books in the same year called American History, American History: Beginnings to 1866, and American History: 1867 to Today.
 The original set will have no letter after the publication date.
 The second set will have an “A” and the third set will have a “B”.

 Individual Volume Label: The last line of a Curriculum Collection call number tells you more specifically what each volume in the collection consists of.
 Nearly All TEXT. and KIT materials use individual volume labels, while most CURR. materials do not.
 However, sometimes a publisher will release several volumes of a curriculum guide.
 In that case, the individual volumes would be labeled 1, 2, and 3.
 In the first example above, the book is the second volume in the set.
 The most commonly used suffixes include:

 - TE (teacher’s edition—includes a replica of the student text in the book)